kleppy/scollector/README.md

 **Parameters**

 *Version*
-The version of Scollector to install on the node
+* The version of Scollector to install on the node

 *Host*
-The host to have Scollector send metrics to
+* The host to have Scollector send metrics to

 *Port*
-The port for Scollector to use to connect to the host
+* The port for Scollector to use to connect to the host

 *User*
-The user for Scollector to authenticate with
+* The user for Scollector to authenticate with

 *Password*
-The password for authentication
+* The password for authentication

 *Freq*
-The frequency in seconds to send metrics
+* The frequency in seconds to send metrics

 *Freq_Dir*
-The directory to deploy external collectors to in relation to how often they should be sending metrics
+* The directory to deploy external collectors to in relation to frequency

 *Full_Host*
-Whether or not to use the full hostname when sending metrics
+* Whether or not to use the full hostname when sending metrics

 *Proto*
-The protocol to connect to the host with
+* The protocol to connect to the host with

 *Processes*
-The processes Scollector should monitor
+* The processes Scollector should monitor

 ## Limitations